jschwarzwalder/aws-sdk-php/docs/guide/credentials.rst

 ~~~~~~~~~~~~

 ``Aws\Credentials\CredentialProvider::ini`` attempts to load credentials from
 an :ref:`ini credential file <credential_profiles>`.
-The SDK will by default
+By default, the SDK
-attempt to load the "default" profile from a file located at
+attempts to load the "default" profile from a file located at
 ``~/.aws/credentials``.

 .. code-block:: php